RawRapter/RawRapter/README.md

 - 🏍 Passionate Analyst organizing data so that it makes sense and is rewarding for everyone!!
 - 👀 I’m interested in Data Analysis and DevOps
 - 🏥 I have 3 year experience as Analyst in Wipro
-- 😬 First time using github add it in my skill
+- 😬 First time using github adding it in my skill
 - 👓 LinkedIn - https://www.linkedin.com/in/anantarun/

 <!---